Online streamer: Virtual avatar

 Virtual avatars, commonly known as VTubers, are a branch of streaming in which virtual avatars, occasionally paired with voice changers, are used instead of the streamer's face.
 There are multiple companies focused on the promotion, support and merchandising of VTuber talent, including Nijisanji and Hololive Production.
-In 2020 alone, there were more than 10,000 active VTubers.
+In 2020, there were more than 10,000 active VTubers.

 Pornographic streaming

 Pornographic streams are a way to directly communicate with porn stars.
 Camgirls and camboys broadcast while nude or performing sexual acts often on demand from viewers.
 Sites like Plexstorm have created a niche by streaming video gamers performing or showing sexual content including pornographic games.
+The rise of subscription-based adult platforms such as OnlyFans has significantly transformed pornography distribution by enabling creators to monetize direct fan interaction and bypass traditional production studios.

+Trash streaming

+A controversial form of live broadcasting where the host engages in shocking, dangerous, or humiliating activities, often to drive viewer donations.
+Popular primarily in Russia, Ukraine, and Poland, this format has also been observed in Finland and is associated with sensationalist content meant to provoke or entertain through extreme behavior.

+Marathon/lifestream streaming

+Some streamers broadcast nearly all aspects of daily life for prolonged periods.
+For example, a Twitch streamer known only as "Emily" streamed continuously for over 1,100 days, sharing her routines, meals, and personal moments - highlighting the emotional toll and blurred boundaries of online performance culture.

 By nations

-Asia has become a big marketplace, especially in South Korea and China.
-For example:

 South Korea

-Broadcast jockey

-In South Korea, a streamer is called a broadcast jockey or BJ.
+In South Korea, a streamer is called a "broadcast jockey".
 Broadcast jockeys have become popular over the years in Korea thanks in part to many of them being more relatable to viewers than some celebrities and becoming famous enough to appear on TV shows.
 While it is common for broadcast jockeys to become national stars, there has been a recent rise in the number of famous Korean idols and celebrities becoming broadcast jockeys either as a way to supplement their career or full-time as they make more money streaming than they would acting or singing.
 The number of famous stars becoming full-time broadcast jockeys has outpaced the number of part-timers as many prefer freedom over professional offers.
 Politicians have streaming channels.
 Korean sites include AfreecaTV, Naver TV, and KakaoTV in addition to worldwide streaming sites like Twitch, YouTube, and Bigo Live.

-Mukbang

-Mukbang originated in South Korea, as the live-streaming of eating a meal.
-Global sites like Twitch offer "Social Eating".
+Mukbang, the live-streaming of eating a meal, originated in South Korea.